DanielStai/DanielStai/README.md

 ### Hi there 👋
 My name is Daniel Stai Ndirangu.
-I'm a budding software engineer with ~1 year of experience learning and building cool stuff.
+I am a tinkerer with ~1 year of experience learning and building cool stuff.

 ### 🔭 I’m currently working on ...
 - Node, Express